JCMexplains/writing-for-success-2023/textbook.md

 4. Americans' access to public health information
 5. Media portrayal of health care reform bill
 6. Depictions of drugs on television
-7. The effect of the Internet on mental health
+7. The effect of the internet on mental health
 8. Popularized diets (such as low-carbohydrate diets)
 9. Fear of pandemics (bird flu, HINI, SARS)
 10. Electronic entertainment and obesity